* SPD delegates vote by 362 to 279 to back talks

 * Country has been in political deadlock for four months

-SPD delegates voted 362 to 279, with one abstention, to press ahead with negotiations.
-The center-left party's leaders had agreed a preliminary coalition blueprint with Merkel's conservative bloc earlier this month.
+SPD delegates voted by 362 to 279, with one abstention, to press ahead with negotiations.
+The centre-left party's leaders had agreed a preliminary coalition blueprint with Merkel's conservative bloc earlier this month.

-A recount was held after an initial show of hands was too close to call for the SPD official in charge of the count and the result was slightly narrower that most analysts expected
+A recount was held after an initial show of hands was too close for the SPD official in charge of the count to call.

 Merkel and French President Emmanuel Macron said on Sunday they wanted to deepen bilateral cooperation and give the European Union a fresh push towards closer integration.